tbeisel002/Connect4_CS201/README.md

 - User input is capped at 100 characters.
 If a user enters more than 100 characters, the program will inform the user and gracefully exit to avoid a segmentation fault. <br>
 - When in a game, entering -1 for your turn will return you to the main menu without saving your game.
 The program will prompt you to confirm that this is what you would like to do. <br>
+- For extremely large board sizes in a player vs cpu game, after the board is printed once the player has picked a move, it will take some time for the cpu to go through the algorithim and determine the next best move.
+This statement is here to avoid any confusion about whether or not the program is doing anything. <br>